Two stories in an anthology.

 I forgot that several years ago, I had two ghost stories published in an anthology.
 The reason is it took me ages to track down the book online, and I rewrote the stories a few months later for sale on Amazon and Draft2Digital.

-I don't expect to see any benefits from having my Twitter tweet published in an issue of Premier Christianity magazine, but publicity is its reward in my view, and this is another feather in my cap.
+I didn't see any benefits from having my Twitter tweet published in an issue of Premier Christianity magazine, but publicity is its reward in my view, and this is another feather in my cap.

 A fitting description for me.